dideesh92/Oncolab-Diagnostics/README.md

 - Use the **Create** button to enter payment details.
 - Navigate to **Bill Transaction Report** to view and search stored transactions.
 - Use **Billing Statement** to fetch data by date range.
+- Access **Patient Records** to view and manage patient data at the bottom of the page.

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss proposed modifications.